Best Weight Distribution Hitches For 2021

 Anytime you weigh your rig, have it loaded just as it would be when you typically use it.

-The same gear inside (personal items, food, etc), the same amount of water in the fresh tank that you have when you tow, and with full propane tanks.
+Load it with the same gear (personal items, food, etc), the same amount of water in the fresh tank that you have when you tow, and with full propane tanks.

-This way you are getting an accurate and realistic weight.
+Above all, it's important that you get an accurate and realistic weight.

 The same holds true for your tow vehicle if you are using the commercial scale method and are weighing your tow vehicle to see how well your weight distribution hitch is setup.